skorfmann/skorfmann.github.io/resume.md

 - Fully codified / modularized cloud infrastructure leveraging Terraform in a GitOps workflow
 - Shipping a custom PaaS based on AWS ECS
 - Shutdown of on premise web stack in Q3/2019
-- Automating the creation of pre-production environments
+- Automating the creation of pre-production environments with the AWS Cloud Development Kit

 ### Freelance Software Engineer at [XING](https://www.xing.com) (2015 - 2018)